agocke/csharplang/proposals/ownership.md

 }
 ```

 Any type that implements `IResource` will be considered an owned resource, which carries some special requirements and privileges.
 Types will not have to provide an implementation for `Drop()`; the language will automatically provide an implementation that calls `Drop` on all fields that implement `IResource`, in field declaration order.
-If a type does provide an implementation of `Drop`, that is _in addition to_ the default implementation — before a user implementation of `Drop` is run, the language defined transitive `Drop` implementation is run.
+If a type does provide an implementation of `Drop`, that is _in addition to_ the default implementation — after a user implementation of `Drop` is run, the language defined transitive `Drop` implementation is run.
 This ensures that resources cannot accidentally forget to be dropped.

 The following rules apply to all resource types `R`: